I create moisturizers for you who want products full of skin benefits with natural botanical plant origins.

 Make gentle effective potions which are made local

 Use plant resources which support other female communities.

 Bring to you a host of benefits and properties from plant extracts.

 Make plant based and free form skincare as much as possible.

 Caring, empathy, compassion and nurturing is in my genes.

-After 23 years of teaching and rearing a boy and girl, something steered me towards naturalness in skincare.
-I thought of kindness, gentleness and caring.
+After 23 years of teaching and rearing a boy and girl, skin and eye sensitivity steered me towards naturalness in skincare.
+I thought of kindness, purity and caring.
 You can read more from my Journal “Making Natural Skincare”

 Out of my curiosity, passion, love of being your best and simplicity, Berry and Blossom Skincare was born.

 From a need for a moisturiser to treat dry, irritated, sensitive skin, which leaves your skin soft, smooth, pliable and nourished, without the ingredients which causes sensitivity from commercial brands.